-It is not always possible or practical to mount the ATU using a very short strap to the actual ground-plane.
-In such a case the coaxial- and multicables may be connected between units with different ground potentials causing RF loop-current to flow.
+It is not always possible or practical to mount and bond the Antenna Tuning Unit with a very short strap to the ground-plane.
+But it is possible to overcome this problem.

+The coaxial- and multicables may be connected to equipment with a different ground potential.
+This will cause a loop-current.